mattheww95/Nuc-Codes/README.md

 nuc_codes

-A simple tool you convert those pesky gene-coordinates to genome coordinates.
+A simple tool to help convert those pesky gene-coordinates to genome coordinates.

 Quickstart: